 - Technology.
 Mobile devices, like laptops and smartphones, creep into our personal time.
 “Some people may leave the office at 6 o’clock, but they’re checking their email in bed,” says Haythornthwaite.
 Ever-present technology makes it more difficult for already time-strapped women to unplug from work and to have any real downtime.

 4 Ways to Cope with Stress

-- Seek out happiness.
-“Find time for pleasure and joy,” Haythornthwaite advises.
+- “Find time for pleasure and joy,” Haythornthwaite advises.
 Prioritize hobbies and do them on a regular basis, whether it’s family time or community activism.
 “Having purpose and meaning in your life is key to job satisfaction,” she says.